-The biggest investment you will make in your lifetime will probably be the purchase of a home.
-So before you close, you need to know that nobody else can claim the property.
+The biggest investment you will make in your life will likely be purchasing a home.
+Before closing on the house, you will want to know that no individual or entity has a right, claim or lien to the property.

-The title company searches the title history of the property.
-Through its research, the title insurance company can almost always identify any title problems and clear up these problems prior to closing.
+The title insurance company performs an extensive search on the title history of the property.
+Through its research, the title insurance company can usually identify any title problems and have these problems cleared-up prior to closing.

 Real Estate law is extraordinarily complicated.
 Title companies make sure that all the T's are crossed and all the I's are dotted so you don't end up with a clouded title and legal problems.
-Your owner's policy will describe the property and outline any recorded limitations on your ownership.
-It will also cover what the title company is responsible for.
+Your title insurance owner's policy will describe the property and outline the limitations on your ownership.
+It will also set forth the title company's responsibilities should any claim covered by the policy terms arise.
 Typically your title insurance will protect you in the following cases:

 Do you have a question?
 We can help.
 Simply fill out the form below and we'll contact you with the answer, with no obligation to you.
 We guarantee your privacy.